Actions Against Sexual Violence

 - Refresh CARE/CSA training for all returning staff through department heads

-- Expanded training for Resident Directors, Resident Assistants and Freshmen Mentors and Commuter Assistants and Freshmen Mentors, including training in trauma-informed handling of sexual and related misconduct complainants
+- Expanded training for Resident Directors serving as Administrative Support Persons, Resident Assistants and First Year Mentors and Commuter Assistants and First Year Mentors, including training in trauma-informed handling of sexual and related misconduct complainants

-- Handbook information for club advisors along with mandatory training for club leaders
+- Handbook information provided to club advisors along with mandatory training for club leaders

 - Deans of Students conducted a reporting and resources session for new faculty at New Faculty Orientation with Public Safety and Title IX office.